 The district will review core instructional materials in accordance with the State Board of Education adoption cycle.
 Each core instructional program and its instructional materials will be reviewed [on a seven-year cycle], and any resulting recommendations will be issued by district administration to the Board for approval.
 All recommended core instructional materials shall be approved by the Board prior to use.
-The adoption of textbooks [for American history and government] by the Board and any committee shall be done in a manner compliantin accordance with ORS 337.260.
+The adoption of textbooks [for American history and government] by the Board and any committee shall be done in a manner compliant with ORS 337.260.
 The district will establish a process and timeline for regularly determining and considering whether core instructional materials are available through online resources that enable students with print disabilities to receive textbooks and instructional materials free of charge.
-[All requests for reconsideration of core instructional materials may be considered under administrative regulation IIA-AR(2) - Reconsideration of Core Instructional Materials.].
+[All requests for reconsideration of core instructional materials may be considered under administrative regulation IIA-AR(2) - Reconsideration of Core Instructional Materials.]

 [The district may choose to independently adopt core instructional materials which are not on the state-approved list, using state-approved selection criteria.
 (See administrative regulation IIA-AR(6) – Independent Adoption of Core Instructional Materials)]